 Not all advertising and marketing methods are equally effective, because all businesses and their target audiences are unique.
-For example, if your goal is to sell more furniture to senior citizens in Alabama, Facebook ad data may point to there not being a market there.
-However, the local newspaper may have a high readership of senior citizens; therefore, in this case, the choice is obvious.
+For example, if your goal is to sell more furniture to senior citizens in Alabama, Facebook ad data may point to a lack of market.
+However, the local newspaper may have a high readership of senior citizens; therefore, the choice is obvious in this case.
 [Learn more about creating an effective marketing plan for your business.]

 After you have your marketing communication plan in place, you’re able to make informed decisions about which areas of advertising versus marketing you’ll do best to explore further.